pakizarashid/thesis/README.md

 ## Limitations

 - **Zero-shot threat model only.** No fine-tuning-based cloning attack is evaluated.
 - **Protection is YourTTS-surrogate-specific below Stage 4.** It transfers black-box to XTTS-v2 but not, at the original operating point, to F5-TTS — the exact gap Stage 4 targets.
 - **No real SafeSpeech baseline in this harness** — all "vs SafeSpeech" comparisons use their published numbers, same encoder and threshold, corpus/model differences stated as a caveat throughout.
 - **No subjective listening test (SMOS).** All quality evidence is objective (PESQ/STOI/SI-SNR).
 - **Single corpus** — LibriSpeech only; VoiceMark itself trained on VCTK.

-- Compression/resampling/amplitude/noise robustness now characterised (see section above) for detection accuracy and cloned-speech intelligibility on F5-TTS/Route 2; speaker similarity under the same attacks is still open.
+- **Compression/resampling/amplitude/noise robustness characterised** for detection accuracy, cloned-speech intelligibility, and speaker similarity on F5-TTS/Route 2 — but the speaker-similarity result only covers the watermark-only condition; whether the same attacks restore cloning success when the PGD anti-cloning layer is also present  is still open.
--
-- **CosyVoice2 zero-shot cloning is unreliable under this protocol's 3-second, non-sentence- aligned reference crops** — confirmed via a control experiment and WER check, not fixed (see Stage 4's Composability section).
+- **CosyVoice2 zero-shot cloning is unreliable under this protocol's 3-second, non-sentence-aligned reference crops** — confirmed via a control experiment and WER check, not fixed (see Stage 4's Composability section).
 Affects both the cross-cloner validation and composability measurements for this one architecture only.

 - The strongest remaining limitation is that the anti-cloning perturbation is optimized through a **single differentiable YourTTS surrogate**, so transfer strength varies by target architecture.
 The project therefore does not claim universal protection against all future TTS systems.